spiral/app-keeper/README.md

 In this repository you can find several docker-compose files, you can use them in combination to handle different scenarios.

-To launch Spiral application with Roadrunner in one container.
+You can launch Spiral application with Roadrunner in one container and frontend build with Nginx in another (it will serve static files and proxy dynamic requests to application container).
 No file sync, no worker reload:  will work with the code version you have on the moment of container build on http://localhost:8080

 ```
 docker-compose -f docker-compose.yml up -d